centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-registrar.md

 (1) Transfer every domain by "Single Transfer" into WHMCS ("Transfer" button on the entry page of your WHMCS instance).
 This is the best way if you just have a few domains.

-(2) If you have a lot of domains to transfer, you may want to request access to our [Migration & Consolidation Tool](https://drive.google.com/file/d/11GVg57RhVx7ddFJK8RzH09FNIS5khujq/view?usp=sharing) for WHMCS.
+(2) If you have a lot of domains to transfer, you may want to use our [Migration & Consolidation Tool]({{ 'docs/hexonet/whmcs/whmcs-migration/' | relative_url }}) for WHMCS.

 If your domain names are already managed by HEXONET, just follow the procedure check our [Domain Importer Addon]({{ 'docs/hexonet/whmcs/whmcs-domainimporter/' | relative_url }}).
 Let us also point to the built-in, but manual way of importing single, non-premium domain names to WHMCS.
-Read [here](//docs.whmcs.com/Migration_Guide#Manual_Entry) for more details.
+Read [here](https://docs.whmcs.com/Migration_Guide#Manual_Entry) for more details.

 ### 11. Wrong Availability Search Results